 “Monitoring the chemical dosage has been a bit of a learning curve, but we have optimised the chemical usage and cleaning requirements.”

-Register for Ozwater’18 to hear more from Jennine Finlayson about EDR technology application in remote Australian communities.
+Register for Ozwater’18 to hear more from Jennine Finlayson about EDR technology application in remote Australian communities on Wednesday, 9 May 2018.